ktgw0316/LightZone/macosx/BUILD-macosx.md

 - Right-click our first one ("clean") and Duplicate
 - Name: jar
 - Build tab: [X] Build before launch; select "The project containing the selected resource"
-- Targets tab: un-check clean; check jar
+- Tasks tab: un-check clean; check jar
 - Click Apply, click Run

  Run will quickly verify the build steps, then create a jar file.
  The console output should end with:

-  jar: BUILD SUCCESSFUL
+  BUILD SUCCESSFUL

 Now, LightZone is built and can be set up to run inside Eclipse.